-The course is on a part-time basis over two semesters, commencing in January (Spring Semester) and September (Autumn Semester).
+The course is on a part-time basis over two semesters, commencing in September (Autumn Semester) and January (Spring Semester).
 There is a total of 10 courses, four of which are core and six optional.
 The options offered in any year will depend on the interests of the incoming class, and on the number of students wishing to take each option.
-Faculty may specify prerequisite qualifications for entry into particular options.
+The Board of Studies may specify prerequisite qualifications for entry into particular options.
 Five courses will be completed in each semester.